top of page

 Day 12 - Markets, Temples, Palaces and More!

 A day exploring the rich history of Seoul is a must!
 First make your way to Gyeongbokgung Palace which is the largest out of the 5 Grand Palaces built by the Joseon Dynasty.
 You can walk around the front courtyard area and even see the changing of the guard for free but will need to pay an entrance fee to see more of the palace.
 Next, explore the cultural Bukchon Hanok Village and walk by hundreds of traditional houses called Hanok's.
-Then, finish off the morning in Insadong Street and the surrounding area which is known for its historical sites and artistic decorations.
+Then, finish off the morning in Insadong Culture Street and the surrounding area which is known for its historical sites and artistic decorations.
 Here you can do some shopping, go to a traditional teahouse or admire the Jogyesa Buddhist Temple.

 Extra: Near Insadong Street is a really awesome looking rainforest like café called Cheongsudang.
 If you want to snap a cool photo and chill in a peaceful setting while sipping on a coffee then this place is for you!